Antofagasta: Demographics

 According to the 2002 census of the National Statistics Institute, Antofagasta had 296,905 inhabitants spread over an area of 30718 km2, of which 143,685 are women and 153,220 were men.
 In the commune, 295,792 (99.6%) lived in urban areas and 1,113 (0.4%) in rural areas.
 The population grew by 30.0% (68,497 persons) between the 1992 and 2002 censuses.
-A 2009 population projection by the National Institute of Statistics of Chile says the city has an estimated population of 360,473 inhabitants.
-Experts have estimated that in the next 10 years the city will reach 500,000 inhabitants.
+A 2009 population projection by the National Institute of Statistics of Chile estimated the city has an estimated population of 360,473 inhabitants.

 Education

 The city has several public and private educational universities.
 Two major traditional universities, one that is public, University of Antofagasta, and other private, Catholic University of the North.
 Several private autonomous universities have been open since 2002.
 Previously, the now-defunct "University José Santos Ossa" was the only private autonomous university in Antofagasta.

 Although the public schools are distributed almost uniformly throughout the city, the private schools operate mainly in the central and southern part of the city, where the wealthiest inhabitants reside.
 Only three private schools in the city are ranked among the top 100 schools in the country with the highest scores in the University Selection Test, which are The Antofagasta British School, "Hrvatska Skola San Esteban" and "Antofagasta International School".

 Antofagasta is the first city in Chile which has a municipal school operating within a military compound: "Recovery Center for Integrative Studies in Military Training", located within the Reinforced Regiment No. 20 "La Concepción".